You scanned. Good move!

 1. Invisible work is AI's job.

 Data synthesis, personalisation, A/B testing at scale, optimisation, tagging, translating.
-Anything no human team could do at this speed.
+Anything no human team could do at immense speed and scale.

 Brand voice, creative direction, cultural context, judgement, reading the room.
-The work your name goes on.
+This is the work your name goes on, and that has to stay human first.

 3. Decision science is the muscle that makes taste reliable.